tModLoader/tModLoader/PortingNotes_1.4.5.md

 - MapRenderer class now contains what was Main.mapSectionTexture and mapTarget.
 Most static fields there should probably be public.
 - New vanilla TooltipLine options.
 Need to add to docs and decide on name (is there a wiki page as well?): CommonItemTooltip.ItemUnlockedByTeammate, armorPenetration, bonusTagDamage, check for others.
 Seems like "Social" and "SocialDesc" logic changed, compare tooltips to 1.4.4 and adjust.
 - DrawBlockReplacementIcon return changed from void to bool.
 Does that affect how the builders toggle works?
 Did vanilla behavior change?
 New state bool in logic, and DoStatefulTickSound
-- StartRain method now seems to be more controllable.
-Update docs accordingly.
-(StopRain as well)
 - See updated `toolTipNames[numLines] = "UseMana";` patch.
 Look into IsSpaceGun and GetManaCost, might need updates.
 - Double check PlayerLoader.ModifyZoom logic.
 Seems like there is only 1 callsite now, code was cleaned up?
 - What is Main.boulderLogo?
 Seems like MenuLoader needs to be updated with a new vanilla menu option?